Understanding night sweats

 Medications and therapies

-Some meds, like antidepressants, can sneakily cause night sweats.
+Some medications can sneakily cause night sweats.

-Diabetes drugs that tweak blood sugar might trigger a sweaty night, too.
+- Diabetes drugs that tweak blood sugar might trigger a sweaty night, too.

 It’s worth having a chat with your doctor about any pills you’re taking regularly.